 The IRF is a non-government and non-profit international organisation for the activity of rafting.

-c) the non-profit-making purpose, which means the financial resources shall be used only to pursue the purposes set forth in these Statutes.
+- the non-profit-making purpose, which means the financial resources shall be used only to pursue the purposes set forth in these statutes.
 IRF members have no rights thereto.

 The objectives of the IRF are to:

-a) facilitate the growing needs and demands of the rafting fraternity through a unified body that deals exclusively with rafting issues and factors which influence the development of rafting;
+- Facilitate the growing needs and demands of the worldwide rafting fraternity through a unified body that deals exclusively with rafting issues and factors that influence the development of rafting.

-e) to represent the activity of rafting and defend its interests before all national and international authorities;
+- Represent and defend the interests of rafting before all national and international authorities.

-i) encourage the development of recreational rafting as a contribution to a healthy lifestyle for all ages;
+- Encourage the development of recreational rafting as a contribution to a healthy lifestyle for all ages and abilities.